Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 Resting by the old farm ruins

-We explored this area for a while and enjoyed the breathtaking view, but as we didn't know yet how to descend the promontory we went on our way sooner than we wanted.
+We explored this area for a while and enjoyed the breathtaking view, but since we didn't yet know how to descend the promontory, we left sooner than we'd have liked.

-We then found the path and descended down Klif and the Slátturbrekka cliff, which was easy to do and we even saw a small pretty waterfall on the way.
+We then found the path and descended Klif and the Slátturbrekka cliff, which was easy to do, and we even saw a small, pretty waterfall on the way.

 A small waterfall on Hjörleifshöfði